-The EEPROM Erase/Write (EEERWR) mode enables the EEPROM array for the erase operation, which is then directly followed by a write operation.
-Several erase/writes can be done while the EEERWR mode is enabled in the CTRLA register.
-When the EEERWR mode is enabled, writes with the $ST^$ instructions are performed one byte at a time.
+The EEPROM Erase/Write (EEERWR) mode enables the EEPROM array for the erase operation directly followed by a write operation.
+Several erase/writes can be done while the EEERWR mode is enabled in the NVMCTRL.CTRLA register.
+When the EEERWR mode is enabled, writes with the ST instructions are performed one byte at a time.

-When writing/erasing the EEPROM, the CPU will continue executing the application.
+When writing/erasing the EEPROM, the CPU will continue executing code.

-The CPU will halt if a new load or store instruction starts before the erase/write has been completed.
+If a new load or store instruction is started before the erase/write is completed, the CPU will be halted.